 CTE – Career and Technical Education (CTE) prepares students for a wide range of careers, 21st century workplace readiness skills and further educational opportunities.
 These careers may require varying levels of education, including; industry-recognized credentials, postsecondary certificates, and two- four-year college degrees.
-CTE is offered in middle schools, high schools, and The Pruden Center For Industry and Technology.
+CTE is offered in the middle and high schools.

 Rankings – Isle of Wight County Schools is ranked 33rd among 132 Virginia school divisions and has a 93.8% on-time graduation rate (2017), which tops the state average.